From Detox to Support Groups

 For many, the first step in recovery is a drug detox program.
 Detoxification is what happens when your body clears your system of a substance, but if you have a physical dependency on drugs or alcohol, this step may be painful and dangerous.

-Detoxing from alcohol, opioids, and other sedatives can lead to painful withdrawal symptoms.
+Detoxing from alcohol, heroin, cocaine, opioids, and other sedatives can lead to painful withdrawal symptoms.
 You may need medications to help you manage them.
 If your withdrawal isn’t handled properly, some symptoms can even become fatal.